BPMN-sw-evol/SOFIS/README.md

          python SOFIS_CSV.py -k "YOUR_API_KEY" -i "search_topic" -u "12-06-2023" -d "\desired\path"

-2. Alternatively, you can use the provided batch file to execute the program.
+2. Alternatively, you can use the provided batch file to execute SOFIS.
 Open the terminal or command prompt and run the following command:
    - **For SOFIS_DB:**
       ![comando de ejecucion](SOFIS_DB/commands_to_execute/command_execute_bat_DB.png)